 Having full coverage insurance in Alaska comes with various benefits, including higher limits and more protection against road accidents and off-road incidents.

-In Alaska, the most affordable full coverage car insurance provider for military members and their families is USAA, at an average of $619 per year.
-Allstate is the most expensive provider of full coverage car insurance at an average cost of $1,074 annually.
+In Alaska, the most affordable full coverage car insurance provider for military members and their families is USAA, at an average cost of $715 per year.
+Allstate is the most expensive provider of full coverage car insurance at $1,241 per year.